Research Thesis Requirements and Timeline

 - Literature Cited.
 References should be cited within the text by first author and year (Smith et al., 1888; Wilson and Jones, 1919) and listed at the end of the proposal in alphabetical order by first author’s last name.
 The page limit does not include references.

-The proposal should be sent to the thesis advisor at least 4.5 months prior to planned graduation so that the advisor can review the document before sending it to the committee and to the academic advisor.
+The proposal should be sent to the thesis advisor (faculty member in charge of the lab) at least 3.5 months prior to planned graduation so that the advisor can review the document before the student sends it along to the committee and to the academic advisor (step 1d).

 Step 1c: Committee Make-up and Members